ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 # Generic Information Elements

-This section defines the information elements that are vital to all kinds interaction models.
+This section defines information elements which are vital to all kinds of interaction models.
 Varying from solution to solution, generic information elements can be either included in the scope of protocol messages (instantiating Conceptual Messages) or can be included in additional protocol parameters or payload.
 Ultimately, the following information elements are required by any kind of scalable remote attestation procedure using one or more of the interaction models provided.

-Attester Identity ('attesterIdentity'):

-: *mandatory*

-: A statement about a distinguishable Attester made by an Endorser without accompanying evidence about its validity - used as proof of identity.

-The Attester is issued with a credential by the Endorser that is randomised and then used to anonymously confirm the validity of their evidence.
-The evidence is verified using the Endorser’s public key.

 Authentication Secret IDs ('authSecID'):